RyanShort13110/dbz-api/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-Again, this API is NOT affiliated with Toei Animation whatsoever, I'm just a fan.
+Again, this API is NOT affiliated with Toei Animation or Funimation whatsoever, I'm just a fan.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->